Year of the Cat (song): Cover versions

 Hector recorded the song with his own Finnish lyrics as "Kissojen Yö" on his 1978 album Kadonneet Lapset.
 The Spanish rendering "El año del gato" was recorded by Érica García for her 2001 album release El cerebro.

 A cover version by F. R. David appeared on the 1999 album Words – '99 Version.

 The experimental band Psapp recorded a version for the compilation Take It Easy: 15 Soft Rock Anthems in 2006, which contained cat sound effects.

+Samples of the song were featured in the 2011 EDM release "Alley Cat" by Volta Bureau.

 The song was sampled in Purple Disco Machine's "In My Arms", a non-album single released in 2020.

 Appearances in media

 Another version of the song, also performed by Stewart, appears on Volume 1 of the Cities 97 Sampler.

 The song appears in the film version of Running with Scissors (2006) and in the film Radiofreccia (1998), the directorial debut of Italian rock star Luciano Ligabue.

 In 2013, the song was used during the end credits of "The Dinner" episode of HBO show Hello Ladies.

 In 2008, the song was used during the open credits of Freeform show Year of the Cat.

 The song is used frequently as bumper music on the late-night radio talk show Coast to Coast AM.

 The song also appears in the German film Die Katze.

 In the 70s, the song contributed to the surge in the global awareness of the mint plant, patchouli, used as an essential oil with a reference to it in the third line of the verse in the bridge, "She comes in incense and patchouli".